 As provided in Sec 92 (3) of the Act the extract of annual return is given in Annexure(1) of this report in the format Form MGT-9 which forms part of this report.

 TRANSACTIONS WITH RELATED PARTIES

-Mr.R.Kannan PCS is Secretarial Auditor of the company for the year under reviewand his report is attached with this report Form No. MR-3 under Annexure (II).
-As regards tothe observation of the Secretarial Auditor in his report your company is takingsteps for appropriate solution.
+Mr.R.Kannan PCS is the Secretarial Auditor of the company for the year under reviewand his report is attached with this report in Form No. MR-3 under Annexure (3).
+Asregards the observation of the Secretarial Auditor in his report your company is takingsteps for appropriate solution.